cristoslc/docker-homelab-core/README.md

 - **Code Style**: For Python scripts, adhere to [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guidelines.
 Ensure your code is clean, well-commented, and follows the best practices.

-- **Docker Practices**: Make use of multi-stage builds to minimize the size of your Docker images.
-Always tag your Docker images appropriately and strive for immutability.
-Use environment variables for configuration to ensure your Docker containers are environment agnostic.
+- **Docker Practices**: Use linuxserver.io images when available, official images when not, and custom images as a last resort.

 - **Version Control**: We use Git for version control.
 Commit messages should be clear and follow best practices.
 Feature branches should be used for development and merged into the main branch through pull requests.